stalj/prg-basics/03-ControlStructures/ControlStructures.md

         print(i)
     ```

-1. The following program displays the sentence "Practice makes perfect!" four times.
-Modify the program to display the text six times.
+1. The following program prints the sentence "Practice makes perfect!" four times.
+Modify the program to print the text six times.
 Then run the program.

     ```python
     for i in range(4):
         print('Practice makes perfect!')
     ```

-1. Write a program that displays the name of university where you are studying with an extra space between characters (add a space between each character).
+1. Write a program that prints the name of university where you are studying with an extra space between characters (add a space between each character).

     ```python
     ###
-    # Displays the name of university where you are studying
+    # Prints the name of university where you are studying
     # with an extra space between characters (add a space between
     # each character)
     #